artsgard/sociodbbatch/README.md

 	3) In case a socio has not logged into his/ her account for more than a month the boolean flag active will be set to false (this will only work when the Token-Spring-Security has been implemented)

 That is about all concerning the Batch.
-I will start soon to implement the security part but first I will do all the Docker images and implement a config server.
+I will start soon to implement the security part but first I will do all the Docker images and implement a simple Spring-Cloud config server.

 Still pending Batch-testing!